Yacoby/cs-large-practical/doc/README.md

 Due to these requirements, the documentation has been prebuilt

 (Note: There are a lot of warnings when building the doxygen documentation.
 This is because I didn't and don't intend to document everything.
-For example it should be clear what `-(id)dealloc;` does and documentation adds nothing).
+For example in most cases it should be clear what `-(void)dealloc;` does and documentation adds nothing).

 Running the Application
 -----------------------